Your Dog Bite Lawyer

 Contact the owner and animal control authorities.
 In order to prevent such incidents in the future, as well as to determine if the animal has rabies, you should notify the local police or animal control department promptly.
 The owner should be made aware of the attack to ensure appropriate steps are taken in handling the dog.

-Contact Foley & Small
+Contact Foley & Murphy

-Foley & Small has handled numerous dog attack cases.
+Foley & Murphy has handled numerous dog attack cases.
 We have worked with local animal control authorities and with dog training experts in presenting our client’s case.
 We also secure the necessary medical testimony, including medical review and opinion letters regarding scar revisions procedures that maybe required as part of future medical care.

 Email us from our Contact page.
 You can also call us at 800-276-2525.